Ic3fr0g/eNotes/README.md

 # eNotes

 This repository contains notes that I've written over my academic journey.
+Best viewed on [Typora](https://typora.io/) or any other markdown viewer.

 ## Table of Contents